microchip-pic-avr-examples/pic16f17146-pir-sensor-node-with-ble-mplab-mcc/README.md

 # PIR Sensor Node With BLE Using PIC16F17146

 ## Overview
-This example can be divided into 2 parts – Passive Infrared (PIR) sensor  interface and Bluetooth Low Energy (BLE) communication.
+This example can be divided into two parts – Passive Infrared (PIR) sensor  interface and Bluetooth® Low Energy (BLE) communication.
 Both of these parts are independent to each other meaning any choice of sensor can be used in the place of PIR sensor.
 This document first covers the overview of the PIR sensor interface followed by BLE communication.

 ![sensor-node](images/sensor-node.png)